 How to get into ketosis

-Ketosis vs. Keto-Adapting
+Ketosis vs. Fat Adapting

-No. In fact, exogenous ketones have been shown to lower free fatty acids in the blood and subsequent fatty acid oxidation.
+But will your underlying metabolism shift towards fat-burning?
+No. In fact, exogenous ketones have been shown to lower free fatty acids in the blood and the fat burning which follows.
 It makes sense.
-Your body senses ketones rising and shuts off fat burning.
-It’s a defense mechanism to prevent dangerously high blood ketone levels known as ketoacidosis.
+Your body senses that ketone levels are rising and shuts off fat burning.
+It’s a defense mechanism to prevent dangerously high blood ketone levels, known as ketoacidosis.

 How You Enter Ketosis

+When ketones are elevated, your glucose needs are reduced and ketones supply most of the brain power.
 In other words, ketones keep your brain chugging when glucose is scarce.
-Like during a fast.

 Ketosis Benefits